oliveryeo/library/README.md

 - Modifying the book card's read status or removal
   - Press on the read status button to change to "Not read" or "Read".
   - To remove the card, just select the "Remove" button of the book card.

+## <u>🚧 WIP<u>
+- The log-in function and backend data storage is still in progress as I have not reached that portion in the course yet.
+Do keep a lookout for future updates!